 Unfortunately, there is not a lot of levity involved in the day-to-day life of the drinker.
 What started out as social drinking becomes constant, daily drinking with harmful consequences.
 When you are in the situation where you are abusing alcohol, you need to be careful when you say to yourself “Oh–I’m not that bad”.
 Alcoholics who reach the advanced stages usually say that very thing at the beginning of their drinking careers too, until continued use takes them from the light category, to intermediate, then advanced.
 It’s like anything else – you do it long enough and you become a pro.

 Some of us get well and some don’t.
 With those suffering from alcohol addiction or alcoholism who are lucky enough to make it, it can take years to recover through the standard methods.
 That’s where Max Fisher’s 5 Step Formula comes in.
 It’s the easiest way to put that drink down, and part of the reason this method is so powerful is you will find yourself getting away from the obsession of drinking.
 You find that you stop thinking about drinking.
 You can not only get the relief you need, but people using Max’s method are getting it quickly.
 Just as one example, recently one woman who hadn’t been able to stop drinking alcohol for years wrote to tell us she stopped within the first three days of using Max’s formula.
-Here are some other comments:
+Here is what some others had to say:

 “Following the steps, I was able to stop drinking, which I really believed I would never be able to do.” – Shawn M.